haresfaiez/haresfaiez.github.io/_posts/2022-10-22-how-monaco-handles-file-content-buffer-updates.md

 and a difference in the line count.
 It adds the deltas to `lf_left` and `size_left` of the parents recursively as long as the parents are left-side children of their parents.

-## Cache

-At the end of both delete and insert operations, we call this._searchCache.validate??

-- When we update search cache?
-- why do we nede/use this._lastChangeBufferPos?
-the cache is an array of cache entries.
-Each entry contains mainly a node, its first character offset in the whole buffer.
-This cache can be used to fasten the operation of getting the node responsible for a given offset in the buffer whitout iterating over the whole tree. when the cache is updated?